- Robert Walser

 "What does one fear in fearing death?"
 If you've ever come up short on that question, let Yoshimichi Nakajima, in Asymptote's very first philosophy offering, enlighten you with a Kierkegaardian reading of Adam in the Garden of Eden, via Singaporean Sim Yee Chiang's lucid translation.
 Sim, an ex-Fukushima resident himself, also translates Akutagawa prize-winning novelist and chief priest of a Fukushima temple Gen'yū Sōkyū for the first time into English in a despatch about the importance of fearing not too much, or too little, but just enough.

-So this will be the last issue that I will be editing out of Singapore, so to speak; my move to Taipei having been finally decided upon three weeks ago.
-Stay tuned for Asymptote's Special Feature, "The Case For Taiwan," in Jan 2012.
+So this will be the last issue that I will be editing out of Singapore, so to speak; my move to Taipei having been finally decided three weeks ago.
+Stay tuned for Asymptote's Special Feature, "The Case For Taiwan," in January 2012.

 Editorial Team for Issue Jul 2011

 Lee Yew Leong (Singapore/Taiwan)